Delay in Diagnosis and Treatment of Eptopic Pregnancy

 Our Pregnancy Screening Compensation Expertise

 At Lanyon Bowdler we are proud to have built up a strong reputation as one of the leading law firms in Shropshire, Herefordshire, and North Wales.
-Our clinical negligence team has been acknowledged in the 2025 edition of the Legal 500, and ranked in Band 1 of the Chambers UK 2025 edition.
+Our Clinical Negligence Team has been acknowledged in the 2025 edition of the Legal 500, and ranked in Band 1 of the Chambers UK 2025 edition.

 Our team of warm and friendly professionals strive to deliver the very best legal advice, tailoring our approach to meet your individual needs, and ensuring a truly personal service.